isomerpages/moe-bendemeerpri/_curriculum/Mother Tongue/Malay.md

 <h4><strong>Programmes</strong></h4>
 <h5>Reading Programme</h5>
 <p>The department promotes and encourages reading at all levels.
 The Reading
-Programme sees the reading periods allocated to Primary 1 to Primary 5 students<strong> </strong>within the curriculum time.
-It provides students with a progressive reading structure that not only develops interest in reading but also sparking creative and critical thinking through critical questions and post-reading activities.
-Through this Reading Programme, the pupils can widen their general knowledge as well as improve on their vocabulary, understanding of text and sentence structure.
+Programme sees the reading periods allocated <strong>to Primary 1 to Primary 5 students </strong>within the curriculum time.
+It provides students with a progressive reading structure that not only develops interest in reading but also sparking creative and critical thinking through critical questions and post-reading activities.</p>
+<p>Through this Reading Programme, the pupils can widen their general knowledge
+as well as improve on their vocabulary, understanding of text and sentence structure.
 This fosters a sense of responsibility and commitment to reading by emphasizing the joy and success pupils can obtain from reading proficiently.</p>
 <p>Objectives of the programme are to:
 <br>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;cultivate the love of reading Malay Language
 books in students; and
 <br>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;improve reading proficiency of students</p>
+<p>This year, starting with P1 and P2, we will also be introducing <strong>SOAR</strong>,
+a nationwide initiative to instill students’ love for reading in MTL to (1) <strong>S</strong>park interest, (2) <strong>O</strong>pen minds, (3) <strong>A</strong>ppreciate cultural roots, and (4) <strong>R</strong>ise as a bilingual reader.</p>
 <h5>MTL Fortnight</h5>
 <p>This 2-week long event is aimed at creating an immersive environment for
 the learning of mother tongue languages.
-During the two weeks, a wide range of activities related to Malay language and culture are conducted.&nbsp;Different levels were exposed to a variety of cultural activities such as playing the angklung, silat and khat (Malay calligraphy).<strong>&nbsp;</strong>These&nbsp;activities provide authentic opportunities for students to use and experience the Malay language and culture.</p>
+During the two weeks, a wide range of activities related to Malay language and culture are conducted.&nbsp;Different levels were exposed to a variety of cultural activities such as playing the angklung, silat and<strong> </strong>rattan weaving.&nbsp;These&nbsp;activities provide authentic opportunities for students to use and experience the Malay language and culture.</p>
 <p>The objectives of the programme are to: